jd-116/klemis-kitchen-api/aws/README.md

 ### 5. Deploying the code bundle

-In the [AWS Web Console](https://console.aws.amazon.com/elasticbeanstalk/home), select the appropriate region (should be `us-east-1`) and then navigate to the environment's "Application versions" page.
+In the [AWS Web Console](https://console.aws.amazon.com/elasticbeanstalk/home), select the appropriate region (should be `us-east-1`) and then navigate to the environment's page.

-Then, in the top right, click "Upload" and select the ZIP archive that was just made.
-Use some descriptive name for the Version label, and then confirm.
-Finally, select the checkbox in the versions table next to the version row you just made, and click "Actions > Deploy" in the top right.
-Confirm the dialog to start the deployment.
+Then, in the top middle, click "Upload and deploy" and select the ZIP archive that was just made.
+Use some descriptive name for the Version label, and then confirm the dialog to start the deployment.